-421 Roval Government of Cambodia, "Presentation by His Excellency Sok An, Senior Minister, Minister in Charge of the Office of the Council of Ministers, Kingdom of Cambodia, and President of the Task Force for Cooperation with Foreign Legal Experts and Preparation of the Proceedings for the Trial of Senior Khmer Rouge Leaders," at the Conference on The Rule of Law and the Legacy of Conflict, Gaborone, Botswana, January 16 to 19, 2003.
+Khmer Rouge Leaders," at the Conference on The Rule of Law and the Legacy of Conflict, Gaborone, Botswana, January 16 to 19, 2003.

-422 "Statement by Mr. Hans Corell, Under-Secretary-General for Legal Affairs, the Legal Counsel of the United Nations, on the occasion of the signature of the Agreement between the United Nations and the Royal Government of Cambodia Concerning the Prosecution under Cambodian Law of Crimes Committed during the Period of Democratic Kampuchea Phnom Penh, 6 June 2003."
-423 "Remarks by His Excellency Sok An, Senior Minister, Minister in Charge of the Office of the Council of Ministers, Chairman of the Task Force for Cooperation with Foreign Legal Experts and Preparation of the Proceedings for the Trial of Senior Khmer Rouge Leaders, at title Signing Ceremony of the Agreement between the United Nations and the Royal Government of Cambodia Concerning the Prosecution under Cambodian Law of Crimes Committed during the Period of Democratic Kampuchea, 6 June 2003, Chaktomuk Theatre, Phnom Penh."

-424 United Nations, General Assembly, "Report of the Secretary-General on Khmer Rouge Trials" (A/59/432), 12 October 2004, paragraph 16.
+- 427 "Statement by Mr. Hans Corell, Under-Secretary-General for Legal Affairs, the Legal Counsel of the United Nations, on the occasion of the signature of the Agreement between the United Nations and the Royal Government of Cambodia Concerning the Prosecution under Cambodian Law of Crimes Committed during the Period of Democratic Kampuchea Phnom Penh, 6 June 2003." - 428 "Remarks by His Excellency Sok An, Senior Minister, Minister in Charge of the Office of the Council of Ministers, Chairman of the Task Force for Cooperation with Foreign Legal Experts and Preparation of the Proceedings for the Trial of Senior Khmer Rouge Leaders, at title Signing Ceremony of the Agreement between the United Nations and the Royal Government of Cambodia Concerning the Prosecution under Cambodian Law of Crimes Committed during the Period of Democratic Kampuchea, 6 June 2003, Chaktomuk Theatre, Phnom Penh." - 429 United Nations, General Assembly, "Report of the Secretary-General on Khmer Rouge Trials" (A/59/432), 12 October 2004, paragraph 16. - (A/59/432), 12 October 2004, paragraph 16.